apollo

 Disease/Condition Glossary

-Multiple myeloma: Multiple myeloma is a type of cancer that affects a type of white blood cells called a plasma cell.
+Multiple myeloma: Multiple myeloma is a type of cancer that affects a type of white blood cell called a plasma cell.
 These cells collect in the bone marrow and divide uncontrollably, leading to kidney and bone damage.
 Symptoms include bone pain, loss of appetite, fever, and frequent infections.

 Myelodysplastic syndromes: It is a group of disorders that occur due to abnormal functioning of blood cells.
 Symptoms include shortness of breath, anaemia, fatigue, need for blood transfusion, and risk of infections.

-Mantle cell lymphoma: It is the cancer of the lymph tissue where the B-cells or B lymphocytes (a type of white blood cells) grow in an uncontrolled manner and build up in the lymph tissue, blood or bone marrow.
+Mantle cell lymphoma: It is a cancer of the lymph tissue where the B-cells or B lymphocytes (a type of white blood cells) grow in an uncontrolled manner and build up in the lymph tissue, blood or bone marrow.

 FAQs

-LENALIDOMIDE works by helping the body’s immune system and directly attacks cancer.
+Lenalidomide works by helping the body’s immune system and directly attacks cancer.
 It stops the development of cancer cells, stops the blood vessels growing in cancer, and stimulates the part of the immune system to attack the cancer cells.

-Do not stop taking LENALIDOMIDE on your own.
-You are advised to take LENALIDOMIDE for as long as your doctor has prescribed it for you, depending on your medical condition.
-Do not be reluctant to speak with your doctor if you experience any difficulty while taking LENALIDOMIDE.
+Do not stop taking Lenalidomide on your own.
+You are advised to take Lenalidomide for as long as your doctor has prescribed it for you, depending on your medical condition.
+Do not be reluctant to speak with your doctor if you experience any difficulty while taking Lenalidomide.

-No, it is not safe to father a child while taking LENALIDOMIDE.
-LENALIDOMIDE can pass into human semen.
-During sexual activity with females of reproductive potential, always use effective contraception such as latex or synthetic condom while taking LENALIDOMIDE and for at least 4weeks after discontinuing LENALIDOMIDE, even if you have undergone a successful vasectomy.
-Male patients taking LENALIDOMIDE must not donate semen whilst taking LENALIDOMIDE and for 4weeks after discontinuing LENALIDOMIDE.
+No, it is not safe to father a child while taking Lenalidomide.
+Lenalidomide can pass into human semen.
+During sexual activity with females of reproductive potential, always use effective contraception such as latex or synthetic condom while taking Lenalidomide and for at least 4weeks after discontinuing Lenalidomide, even if you have undergone a successful vasectomy.
+Male patients taking Lenalidomide must not donate semen whilst taking Lenalidomide and for 4weeks after discontinuing Lenalidomide.

-Patients taking LENALIDOMIDE must not donate blood during the treatment with LENALIDOMIDE and for 1month after discontinuation of LENALIDOMIDE as the donated blood might be given to pregnant women whose foetus should not be exposed to LENALIDOMIDE since it causes severe birth defects.
+Patients taking Lenalidomide must not donate blood during the treatment with Lenalidomide and for 1month after discontinuation of Lenalidomide as the donated blood might be given to pregnant women whose foetus should not be exposed to Lenalidomide since it causes severe birth defects.

-People with multiple myeloma taking LENALIDOMIDE may have an increased risk for blood clots in veins, arteries, and lungs.
-The risk is even higher if you are taking dexamethasone with LENALIDOMIDE for treating multiple myeloma.
+People with multiple myeloma taking Lenalidomide may have an increased risk for blood clots in veins, arteries, and lungs.
+The risk is even higher if you are taking dexamethasone with Lenalidomide for treating multiple myeloma.
 Consult your doctor immediately if you notice symptoms such as shortness of breath, chest pain, and swelling in the legs or arm.

-LENALIDOMIDE might cause neutropenia (low white blood cells) or thrombocytopenia (low platelets).
-Blood count should be checked regularly during treatment with LENALIDOMIDE.
+Lenalidomide might cause neutropenia (low white blood cells) or thrombocytopenia (low platelets).
+Blood count should be checked regularly during treatment with Lenalidomide.

 Available Medicines for